 And, as happens often enough for me to question everything about my existence, I was wrong.
 More or less.

 As you drive on Rt.
-61 past the town of Ashland (you might also at some point pass the ruin of an old drive-in movie theater that has officially become, in a life full of regrets, the greatest regret of my life because I did not stop and take a picture of it), you’ll eventually see off to the left side of the road a large mound of dirt and a warning sign.
+61 past the town of Ashland (you might also at some point pass the ruin of an old drive-in movie theater that has officially become, in a life full of regrets, the greatest one because I did not stop and take a picture of it), you’ll eventually see off to the left side of the road a large mound of dirt and a warning sign.
 The pile of dirt blocks off an old section of Rt.
 61 that led to Centralia and was rendered unusable as a road by the underground fire.

 The space in front of the dirt pile comes in quite handy as a parking lot for visitors.
 The warning sign presages most of those really terrifying things that I originally though were going to be there, but it functions more as a photo op than any kind of deterrent, so I took one, feeling all the while like a crow using a scarecrow as a perch.
-But at least it’s way cooler than a mere “Welcome to Centralia” sign, despite the outstanding opportunity for a slogan.

 We parked, clambered over the dirt, and walked about half a mile over undulating asphalt until we arrived at a giant smoking crack.
 Actually, that’s giant [comma] smoking crack.
-My first few steps on this road did, admittedly, make me feel a bit vertiginous.
+My first few steps on this road did, admittedly, feel vertiginous.
 It’s a weird feeling to not be able to trust a planet.
 It only lasted a few seconds before I realized I was just falling for the hype.
 So don’t fall for the hype (I reserve the right to remove that statement from the article on the first news report of a death in Centralia due to “sudden collapse of the ground”).
-In my case, after a bit of walking, I could see people ahead of me hanging out at the fissure, so any slight worry soon dissipated.
+In my case, after a bit of walking, I could see people ahead of me hanging out at the fissure, so any worry soon dissipated.

 The fissure is pretty impressive.
 I mean, you’re not going to fall in and become prey to Morlocks, but seeing an asphalt road completely ripped and contorted is enough to make you nod your head in a satisfying way.
 Add on top of that the smoke drifting out of it, and you’ve got yourself something really worth seeing.
 And graffiti-ing, as well, apparently.
 You can see in the picture that someone was slow-charring a teddy bear in the fissure.
-Sad, but not a bad way to send it off.
-Certainly all of my childhood stuffed animals went out in way more horrible ways.

 Once you get tired of ogling the crevice, it’s time to move on to the actual town.
 I assume that you can get there by continuing down the rest of the old road, but we decided to head back to the car and drive a little bit further down the new Rt.
 61 to get there.
 On the way out, we nodded to two teenage girls who asked us how far to the fissure just like someone would ask for the nearest gas station.
 Yup.
 And blind men, pets, and children are now climbing Mt.
 Everest.